CollinToth/pitfall-games/docs/task_list.md

 ## Completed Tasks

 Name: blah blah
 Description: blah blah
 Expected time to complete: blah blah
 Responsible: one (or more) of us

+Name: blah blah
+Description: blah blah
+Expected time to complete: blah blah
+Responsible: one (or more) of us

 ## Tasks to be Completed

+Name: blah blah
+Description: blah blah
+Expected time to complete: blah blah
+Responsible: one (or more) of us

 Name: blah blah
 Description: blah blah
 Expected time to complete: blah blah
 Responsible: one (or more) of us